Effective Parenting: What Makes A Good Parent?

 Unstructured time has been shown to be incredibly positive for children's brain development.
 You should not feel like you have to schedule every moment of your children’s lives; children are naturally highly creative, imaginative, and experimental.
 It is healthy for parents to encourage children to entertain themselves for a bit of time every day.
 If you live in a place where your children can go outside for some fresh air, you may encourage them to move their bodies.

 You may have heard it said that "It takes a village to raise a child."
-While parenthood can sometimes be a joy, it is also true that parenting without support of others or proper stress management techniques can be extremely hard.
+Parenting without support of others or proper stress management techniques can be extremely difficult.
 If you do not have other adults to help distribute the responsibility, you have to be absolutely everything to your child.
 Many cultures throughout history have group responsibilities for raising children in different ways.
 In our society, having your "village" can simply allow you to peek into the reality of other families and normalize your own struggles or family experiences.

 Takeaway